Jubliani/METAR-Lookup/README.md

 ## Installation
 cd into metar-lookup, build the extension (I used `npm run build`) and load it unpacked into Chrome. <br>

+## Disclaimer
+The information provided by this extension is intended for general reference purposes only.
+Moreover, decodings may be inaccurate/incomplete.
+As such, do NOT rely upon this extension as your sole source of aviation weather information.
+As pilot in command, you are directly responsible for assuring correct information and ensuring the safety of your flight.